• Skip to primary navigation

 Below are step-by-step instructions on how to make chicken congee:

-Rinse the rice grains at least 3 times until the water runs clear to remove excess starch.
+1. Wash rice: Rinse the rice grains with cold water until the water runs clear, at least 3 times.
 Strain and set aside.

 At 22-minute mark, use a whisk and rapidly stir the rice until it breaks down, about 1-2 minutes.
 If you don't own a whisk, you can also use an immersion blender or allow this to cook for another 20-30 minutes until the rice breaks down on its own.

-Add in the marinated chicken in small batches, followed by scallion whites and ginger.
-Give it a mix.
-Boil chicken until fully cooked and no longer pink throughout, about 2-4 minutes.
+1. Cook chicken: Add marinated chicken in small batches, scallion whites and ginger.
+Stir to separate the chicken pieces and boil until meat is cooked, about 2-4 minutes.

-Season with salt and chicken powder.
+1. Season and garnish: Season with salt and chicken bouillon powder.
 Remove off heat.
-If you like the congee more runny, mix in another ½ cup of water and season with more salt to taste if needed.
+(If you prefer the congee runny, mix in ยฝ cup or 125 ml hot water and add more salt to taste).
+Garnish with scallion greens and more ginger.
+Enjoy!

 Pairing Suggestions